 A different concept to electrical magnetization switching is the more recently discovered spin-orbit torque (SOT) \cite{Miron2010,Miron2011,Liu2011,Liu2012}.
 SOT can be observed in a heavy-metal/ferromagnetic bilayer film where the current flows dominantly through the heavy metal and parallel to the ferromagnetic layer.
 In this configuration, reversible magnetization switching can be achieved in a very energy efficient way and, moreover, have read and write currents flow in distinct directions through the device \cite{Kim2013,Fan2013,Safeer2016,Baumgartner2017}.

 While it is evident from experiments that the SOT can be used to efficiently reverse the magnetization in the magnetic layer, its microscopic origin is still to be fully understood.
 Two candidates for driving the SOT have attracted much attention: the spin Hall effect (SHE) \cite{Dyakonov1971,Hirsch1999} and the spin Rashba-Edelstein effect (SREE) \cite{Edelstein1990}.
 Both effects are caused by the spin-orbit interaction, either in the bulk of the material or at an interface, yet their microscopic appearance is drastically different.
 The SHE is a nonlocal effect wherein an electrical current generates the flow of a transverse spin current to the boundary of the conducting slab (see \cite{Kato2004,Wunderlich2005,Hoffmann2013,Sinova2015}) where it exerts a torque on the adjacent ferromagnetic layer.
-The SREE conversely is a local effect: as pointed out by Edelstein \cite{Edelstein1990}, a nonequilibrium spin plarization is generated at a symmetry-broken interface by an electric current in the presence of Rashba spin-orbit coupling (SOC) \cite{Bychkov1984}.
+The SREE conversely is a local effect: as pointed out by Edelstein \cite{Edelstein1990}, a nonequilibrium spin polarization is generated at a symmetry-broken interface by an electric current in the presence of Rashba spin-orbit coupling (SOC) \cite{Bychkov1984}.
 Both effects have been discussed in the context of SOT switching, in some cases the SHE was considered as the dominant effect \cite{Liu2011,Liu2012} whereas in other cases the focus was on the SREE \cite{Miron2010,Miron2011,Kim2013,Ciccarelli2016}.
-In heavy-metal/ferromagnetic bilayer structures both effects are expected to be present simultaneously and will contribute both to the field-like SOT and damping-like SOT \cite{Freimuth2014,Amin2016,Wimmer2016,Mahfouzi2018,Berger2018,Belashchenko2019,Mahfouzi2020}, yet their relative contribution remains disputed and continues to be a topic of contemporary investigations \cite{Fan2014Peter,Du2020,Zhu2020Peter} (see also \cite{Manchon2019} for a recent review).
-First-principles calculations can provide insight in their detailed microscopic origin and offer a way to make a quantitatively comparison \cite{Freimuth2014,Wang2016,Amin2018,Belashchenko2019,Mahfouzi2020}.
+In heavy-metal/ferromagnetic bilayer structures both effects are expected to be present simultaneously and will contribute to the fieldlike (FL) SOT and dampinglike (DL) SOT \cite{Freimuth2014,Amin2016,Wimmer2016,Mahfouzi2018,Berger2018,Belashchenko2019,Mahfouzi2020}, yet their relative contribution remains disputed and continues to be a topic of contemporary investigations \cite{Fan2014Peter,Du2020,Zhu2020Peter} (see also \cite{Manchon2019} for a recent review).

+First-principles calculations can provide insight in their detailed microscopic origin and offer a way to make a quantitatively comparison \cite{Freimuth2014,Tokatly2015,Wang2016,Amin2018,Belashchenko2019,Mahfouzi2020}.